mbcse/Decentralized_Social_Media/README.md

   - Once a dweet get a specified no of reports it will be sent to maintainers for action
   - You will have to stake some ethers for reporting
   - If the dweet is banned by maintainers you will get refund and a reward
-  - If the dweet is not Banned by maintainers you will get no refund and the staked amount will got to the reported dweet author
+  - If the dweet is not Banned by maintainers you will get no refund and the staked amount will go to the reported dweet author
 - Like feature on dweets
 - You can upload advertisements(image and a link) and reach out to platform users at nominal cost
-  - Advertisements once submitted will be sent to maintainers for acceptance -If it is rejected then it 80% amount will be refunded
+  - Advertisements once submitted will be sent to maintainers for acceptance -If it is rejected then 80% amount will be refunded
 - Maintainers can be added to the platform
 - A dedicated maintainer page where you can give acceptance and ban dweets(**only If it gets required reports**)